 Add your construction paper cut outs.

 Decide where you would like them to go, then coat one side of the shape with Mod Podge, dabbing with your foam brush.
 Place it on the glass, over the tissue paper.
 Coat it with a thick layer of glue, using your fingers to get it as flat as you can.
+This can be challenging, but be patient and use a lot of adhesive.

 Set the luminary down on your newspaper or scrap paper to dry (usually less than 24 hours).

-Add a tealight and stand back to admire the beautiful luminary you’ve created.
+Once it’s dry, add a tealight and stand back to admire the beautiful luminary you’ve created.

 - Easy and Practical Fall Chalk Art Projects